-15%: Class participation: Classes will be interactive and require participation of the students in class (discussing contributions or shortcomings of algorithms covered, small group break-out sessions with exercises).
-The class provides extensive readings for those interested, yet those are optional unless otherwise stated in class.
+15%: Class participation: Classes will be interactive and require concentration and participation of the students.
+Participate when we discuss the merits or shortcomings of algorithms covered or small group break-out sessions with exercises.
+Ask questions, during class or on Canvas.
+Questions that make me ponder or create new illustrating examples are all great instances of class participation.
+Also, never hesitate to point out to me errors you spot in my slides or any links or other material.
+It can only count towards class participation.
+Finally notice that while the class provides extensive readings for those interested, these pointers are almost exclusively optional (unless otherwise stated in class).